MAKE YOUR NEXT TRIP MIGHTY

 While there is still plenty of adventuring to do as we come up on these winter months, we strongly encourage everyone to #RecreateResponsibly and follow the current COVID guidelines and conditions for Tulare County.

-Although Spring is just around the corner, all visitors to the Sequoia National Forest should continue to plan ahead and check road/travel conditions before visiting.
+With Fall comes unpredictable weather!
+All visitors to the Sequoia National Forest should continue to plan ahead and check road/travel conditions before visiting.
 Late snowfall may impact conditions so please ensure your vehicle is snow ready before you go.

 NATIONAL FORESTS VS. NATIONAL PARKS